-Holmer Lake School recognise Channel as a confidential programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+Channel is voluntary, as a confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 We will refer to the relevant Channel programme if we are concerned that an individual might be vulnerable to radicalisation.
 We will always seek the individual's consent to do so.
-We will follow the Channel guidance.
+We will attend and engage with the Channel panel to assist in any assessment.